-The earthy spices of gochujang sauce that embody the sweet and tangy tastes of traditional Korean dishes pair well with plenty of American foods, which can be seen through examples such as the Korean BBQ Burger and the KPOP Burger from fast-casual chains, Umami Burger and DogHaus, and the Korean BBQ Pizza from the world renown, California Pizza Kitchen.
-This reality will continue to be utilized by culinary experts and foodies alike.
+The earthy spices of gochujang sauce that embody the sweet & tangy tastes of traditional Korean dishes pair well with plenty of American foods, which can be seen through examples such as the Korean BBQ Burger and the KPOP!
+Burger from fast-casual chains Umami Burger and DogHaus respectively, and also the Korean BBQ Pizza from the world renowned California Pizza Kitchen.
+This reality will continue to be seen from culinary experts and foodies alike.

 What is Gochujang Sauce?

 To explain what gochujang sauce is, we need to start with gochujang.
-Gochujang is a red-colored paste made from Korean chilli peppers, fermented soybeans, and salt.
+Gochujang is a red-colored paste, made from Korean chilli peppers, fermented soybeans, and salt.
 It is the lifeblood of Korean food and dishes.

 Different Variations of Gochujang Sauce

-Gochujang’s unique flavors along with its heat has made it the centerpiece of a variety of traditional gochujang sauces used in Korean dishes or adaptations such as bibimbap, Korean chicken wings, sashimi, Korean BBQ, and more.
+Gochujang’s unique flavors along with its heat has made it the centerpiece of a variety of traditional gochujang sauces used in Korean dishes or adaptations (such as bibimbap, Korean chicken wings, sashimi, Korean BBQ, and more).

 Through sashimi, a Japanese dish mainly associated with platters of fresh raw fish, consumers around the world have noticed the amazing flavor profiles that adding “cho-gochujang”, a modification of gochujang accompanied by some added vinegar (“cho”), has on this dish.
 The vinegar cuts the fishiness while the gochujang brings out all the distinct flavors of the fish with an extra little kick.
-Our personal favorites to try with this particular gochujang sauce is halibut, snapper, yellowtail, shrimp, and octopus.
+Our personal favorites to try with this particular gochujang sauce are halibut, snapper, yellowtail, shrimp, and octopus.

 Why Gochujang Sauce?